Okaczko/rw-felp/content/index.md

 - pipeyard, precipice, gutter, outerexpanse and it's connection to outskirts are MSC
 - Monk has readable pearls
 - Remix automatically toggles on Extra Throwing Trajectories, which gives you the option to shoot spears up while backflipping, and to throw up and down while in 0g
+- any UI popup that exists in vanilla gets disabled if Remix is enabled and Extra Tutorials is disabled

 questions to ask felpers (my notes):